Jump Ahead To:

 To give you an overview, let’s look at Las Vegas’ layout.
 The city sits right in the middle of the vast Vegas Valley desert.
 Most locals group Las Vegas neighborhoods into one of 12 regions.
 Within these regions, each of Las Vegas’ neighborhoods offers its own unique character.
 We’ve narrowed down the list to four Las Vegas neighborhoods that are on the up and up.

 As the name suggests, the Arts District is home to the local art community in Las Vegas.
-The area is bright and blingy with color and full walls of painted murals blanket vacant buildings.
-Sitting close to Downtown, residents of the Art District can access any of Las Vegas’ big-city amenities.
+The area is bright and blingy with color, and full walls of painted murals blanket vacant buildings.
+Since it is just over a mile from downtown, residents of the Art District can access any of Las Vegas’ big-city amenities.
 But the neighborhood itself is bursting with new businesses, breweries, and galleries.

 Despite all its growth, the Arts District still hasn’t reached its full height.
 The streets already offer a mix of coffee shops, vintage boutiques, antique stores, restaurants, museums, and studios.
 But more and more keep coming to the area.
 With residential areas blending into this cultural hub, the Arts District has become the happy home to many young professionals.